kirantejatummuri/group7_hw2b/README.md

 [![Zenodo](https://img.shields.io/badge/DOI-10.5281%2Fzenodo.5367393-blue)](https://zenodo.org/record/5367393#.YTApFI5KhPY)
 [![example workflow](https://github.com/NCSU-Group7-SE2021/group7_hw2b/actions/workflows/application.yml/badge.svg)](https://github.com/NCSU-Group7-SE2021/group7_hw2b/actions)

-This repository aims to provide a basic example of a `Good Reporsitory`.
+This repository aims to provide a basic example of a `Good Repository`.
 There are several ideas of what can we consider as a good repository.
 Some ideas of such projects that we all come across are:
 1. Well-defined project structure
 2. Good coding practices like indentations and comments
 3. A comprehensible ReadMe file (what we hope to provide with this one)